 Why?
 Because, to be accurate, there is no such thing as community regrouping.
 The correct term for this is the residence permit as a family member of an EU citizen.
 Thus, the applicable law is not the General Foreigners Law, but the Community Regime.

-Let’s now discover what the general documents and requirements are for your application.
 Remember that this following list goes hand-in-hand with the specific documents that are required of each relative (which we have already mentioned above).

 - Demonstrate the possession of sufficient financial means to be economically in charge of your family member when she comes to Spain